(Recently, someone emailed asking me how I formed my quite negative opinions of social media. That very email inspired this article; Thanks!)

 My 13-year-old self had realized that you gain nothing from browsing Reddit.
 I immediately uninstalled the app and went on with my day as usual.
 With this, I had broken the spell of social-media addiction for the first time in my life.
 It wouldn’t be the last time I had to employ this reasoning either, whether with Reddit or not; A few years later, I had the exact same revelation when browsing the Technology board on 4chan.

 I still find it hard to believe that younger me thought he was learning something by browsing Reddit.
 Then again, anyone who’s quit any drug finds their biggest regret is spending time, money and energy on something which only hurts them.
 With this article, I’m not trying to explain why or how social media is addictive or evil; I think my audience is smart enough to know this by default.
-What I wanted to share was this peculiar story from my childhood that formed me into the man I am today.
+What I wanted to share was this peculiar story from my childhood that shows perfectly how thin the deceitful veil over social media is.

 If a 13 year-old boy can do it, so can you!